4d/docs/docs/FormEditor/createStylesheet.md

 ## Style Sheet Declarations

+The majority of form object attributes can be defined within a style sheet, except the following attributes:
+	- "method"
+	- "type"
+	- "class"
+	- "event"
+	- choiceList, excludedList, labels, list, requiredList (list type)

 Form object attributes can be declared with their JSON name as CSS attributes (not including object types, methods, events, and lists).
 For more information, see the **Dynamic Forms** page in the Design Reference.

 ### Attribute Mapping